audreyfeldroy/cookiecutter-pypackage/README.rst

 :file:`Dockerfile` for containerization!
 Create your project then get started writing new WPS processes in minutes.

+To keep projects up-to-date with the cookiecutter template, Cruft_ will be used.

 * GitHub repo: https://github.com/bird-house/cookiecutter-birdhouse/
 * Documentation: http://cookiecutter-birdhouse.readthedocs.io/en/latest/
 * Free software: BSD license